Salmon Fishing Reflections

 The Salmon River Lifestyles

 The wealthiest man I ever met (even though I've met many billionaires on the Scottish riverbanks) was my late friend and mentor Willie 'the ghillie' Laird.
 Willie never owned a house or car and had minimal savings in his bank account and was a humble man most of the time.
-If you study his 50 years plus of River Tay life brilliance you'll soon come to the realisation that he enjoyed 'true' wealth that even the richest on the planet couldn't match for a fascinatingly natural, stress free and widely respected lifestyle.
+If you really think about his 50 years of River Tay life brilliance you'll likely come to the realisation that he enjoyed 'true' wealth that even the richest on the planet couldn't match for a fascinatingly natural, stress free and widely respected lifestyle.